 Not really.
 There are quite a few caveats to higher ULIP returns than just the holding term of 12 years.
 Following are those conditions:

 - Annual Investment: Both estimates (given above) assume that money is invested annually in both ULIP and ELSS + Term

-- Life Insurance Need: Both estimates assume that investor needs a life cover with at least Rs.
-10 lakh sum assured
+- Life Insurance Need: Both estimates assume that investor needs a life cover of Rs.
+10 lakhs

 - You are Comfortable Investing in Equity: The estimates assume that investor has chosen equity fund in the ULIP, and does not switch to debt in the investment term